Diwali Gifts for Dogs: Festive Gifting Ideas for Your Pooch

 The festive season is here!
-And while humans exchange gifts with the special people in their life, there’s no reason our pooches need to feel left out.
-Festivities could take a toll on pets, with their family being able to give them lesser attention, a lot of new faces around the house and persistent chaos & noise.
-A lot of pets tend to get anxious and may stop eating or display other behavioral changes.
-A good way to ensure that does not happen is to make your pet feel like he is a part of the celebrations.
+While humans exchange gifts with the special people in their life, there’s no reason our dogs and cats need to feel left out.
+Festivities take a toll on pets; with their family giving them lesser attention, a lot of new faces around the house and persistent chaos & noise.
+To make the festivities less stressful and more fun for your pet too, you must include them in the celebrations!

-Now whether you parent a dog yourself or are a visiting a friend or family who does, getting a gift for our furriends too could make them feel so much more included and you’ll have some face licks, guaranteed!
-There are hundreds of options out there as to what you could get as a gift for a dog.
-You could get all creative with your ideas and get them something out of the box!
-But here are our favorite dog gifting ideas that would help your dawgie friend have a better festive season.
+Now whether you parent a dog yourself or are a visiting a friend or family who does, getting a gift for the furry family members too will make them really happy and you’ll have some face licks, guaranteed!
+There are hundreds of options out there as to what you could get as a gift for a dog, from adorable to bizarre.
+But here are our top Diwali gifting ideas for dogs and cats that would help your furry friend have a better festive season.

 Celebrations bring with them noise; loud, blaring noise.
-Firecrackers, music, people, and what not.
+Firecrackers, music, people, and whatnot.
 Dawgie ears are several times more sensitive than humans and they can hear the sounds times amplified.
-Do the dogs a favor as an apology from all mankind and get them a pair of earmuffs.
-Ear Muffs cover the dog’s ears, toning down the sound before it could fall on their ears.
+Do the dogs a favor as an apology from all mankind and get them a pair of earmuffs as Diwali gift.
+Earmuffs cover the dog’s ears, toning down the sound before falls on their ears.

-You could try to find earmuffs at a pet store near you, or at an online pet store.
+You could try to find earmuffs at a pet store near you, or at an online.
 PoochMate has a nice collection of ear muffs for dogs, that are both trendy and functional.

-We cannot emphasize enough on the absolute necessity to have a tag on your dog.
+We cannot emphasize enough on the absolute necessity of having a tag on your dog or cat.
 When its the times of festivities, it becomes all the more essential.
-Get your dog a collar name tag with his and your information on it.
-Just in case your pet wanders away, the person who finds them could return them to you with minimal hassle.
+This Diwali, get your pet a collar name tag with their and your information on it.
+Just in case they wanders away, the person who finds them could return them to you with minimal hassle.

 You could find customized name tag providers for your dog over the internet.
 The prices range from anywhere between Rs.
 300 to Rs.
 500 depending on your choice.